2003–04 Baltimore mayoral election

 The 2003–2004 Baltimore mayoral election saw the reelection of incumbent mayor Martin O'Malley.

 In 1999, Baltimore citizens voted to move mayoral elections to take place in presidential election years, effective with the 2004 elections.
 However, primary dates in Maryland can only be set by the General Assembly, which refused to move the primary to 2004.
 As a result, while the primary took place on September 9, 2003; the general election took place 14 months later, on November 2, 2004.
 Democratic incumbent Martin O'Malley was reelected, but only to a three-year term rather than the usual four-year term.

 It would be 2012 before the General Assembly finally agreed to move municipal elections to coincide with presidential elections, effective in 2016.

-Until Brandon Scott's reelection in 2024, this was the last time a mayor of Baltimore to win re-election to a second full term.
+Until Brandon Scott's reelection in 2024, this was the last time a mayor of Baltimore won re-election to a second full term.